DavidJKTofan/davidtofan.com/content/articles/migrating-to-cloudflare.md

 CNAME   www               CLOUDFLARE-PAGES.pages.dev   Auto
 ```

+_Note: it's recomended to use [Page Rules](https://developers.cloudflare.com/pages/how-to/www-redirect/) to redirect `www` to the domain apex when using Cloudflare Pages.

 Make sure that there are orange cloud icons ![Cloudflare Icon](/media/Cloudflare/cloudflare-orange-cloud.webp) next to the DNS records, which mean that traffic to those hostnames is running / proxied through Cloudflare.

 Some other benefits of the orange cloud DNS records are: